Vijaya13790/hackathon/README.md

    - Profile management

 2. **Product Catalog**
-   - List, search, and filter products by name and category[2]
+   - List, search, and filter products by name and category

 3. **Shopping Cart and Checkout**
    - Add/remove items from cart